academe/laraveldkim/README.md

 Note that everything between the two instances of `ENDDKIMKEY` must be right up to the start of the line.
 You may be able to put the RSA key more easily into a dot-file (e.g. `.mail.prod.php`) for more security.
+Another approach may be to read the key from a text file in the config file and return that.

 The domain_name is the domain that email will be sent from.
 The selector is the selector you chose to store your public key against in your DNS.
 The public key in the above example will be stored in the